 Amanda had actually had a dream before we left about seeing two little girls on a rock that she felt like we needed to “rescue”.
 That word seemed strong and a little bewildering to me at first, but we were both curious so decided to just keep our eyes open.
 Sure enough, on our first day there, we happened to be out in the fields of a nearby village when we came across a path where two small girls were sitting on a large rock stoop in front of a hut, clearly malnourished and very, very weak.
-After a conversation with their mother who was also very sick and struggling, she immediately gave her blessing for the girls to go live at Energy of Hope.
+After a conversation with their mother who was also very sick and struggling, she immediately gave her blessing for the girls to go live at the orphanage.
 Before I knew it, Amanda and I were carrying the two little girls in our arms back along the miles of paths to their new home.
 And then we had the honor of giving them each a warm bath, soft new clothes, and — such a powerful moment — their first meal in days.
 At night, we sang them to sleep as they fell soundly asleep, safe and protected.
 The best part, though, was seeing the tender care, warmth, and love with which these sweet girls were welcomed into their new family.
 These sweet children really are family in the truest sense of the word.

 And of course, there were also plenty of good times shared in the kitchen.
 We could tell endless stories of hilarity we encountered with food, and the bewildered looks the Zambians would give the Americans, and the Americans the Zambians, as we learned from one another around mealtimes.
 After a week of Zambian meals, Amanda and I decided to cook dinner for all 40 kiddos and the staff — an “American” meal of chicken pot pies, cinnamon baked apples, and no-bake cornflake cookies.
 Everyone seemed doubtful that we could pull it off!
 But thanks to some creativity (quite a few interesting ingredient substitutions), some ingenuity (there were no measuring cups or utensils in sight), a few “American” decisions (the teenage girls shot me their “looks” when I insisted they could only include boneless diced chicken), lots of patience (we didn’t realize that the oven only held one shelf, and only one burner on the stove worked!), and thanks to the help of our incredible team of young sous-chefs, the meal was a success!!!
 Everyone happily came back for seconds and even thirds, and then once everyone was full, we all curled up and happily sang along to “The Little Mermaid” before bedtime.
 So much fun. :)

 Anyway, there are about a hundred more stories to tell and photos to share.
 (Although tragically I left my camera battery charger in Kansas, so halfway through the trip we had to switch to Instagram!)
 But wanted to share with you a glimpse of these amazing new brothers and sisters I met halfway around the world, who also send you their greetings and love.
-If any of you want to hear more about Energy of Hope, feel free to email me or check out their website or Facebook page, where you can also give if you would like to support their continued amazing work there with orphans and vulnerable children.